 creator field’s value using the dot syntax.
 Here are some more examples:

 The second way to access elements in a record is with a special function.

-.episodes are all special functions created behind the scenes when a record is created.
+.name are all special functions created behind the scenes when a record is created.
 These functions aren’t created by

 type alias though.
 They are available to us even if we use the literal syntax instead of a constructor function to create a record.